igcbioinformatics/ADER/README.md

 		What information is in fastq files, and how is it organized

 #### 	LO 3.2 - Use software like FastQC to process fastq files and produce QC reports

-#### 	LO 3.3 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias
 		Detect low quality bases in the QC reports
 		Detect sequence bias and possible presence of adaptors and other contaminants